agentsonar/agentsonar/docs/concepts.md

 **Real example:** a `planner` that decomposes a task into subtasks, sends them all to a single `executor`, the executor fails or returns something the planner wants to revise, and the planner re-sends.
 The wording differs every round (so a string-match check would fail to spot it), but the structure is the same: planner -> executor, planner -> executor, planner -> executor.

 **Why it's subtle:** there's no exact-string repetition.
 The text content keeps changing.
-Only a structural watcher counting traffic on a specific edge over time can spot it.
+Only a watcher that tracks the *shape* of agent traffic over time can spot it.

-**What AgentSonar shows:** an alert tagged `repetitive_delegation` with the source and target agent, the firing frequency, and the time window over which the spike happened.
+**What AgentSonar shows:** a repeated-call alert with the source and target agent, the firing frequency, and the time window over which the spike happened.

-### 3. Resource exhaustion (the runaway throughput)
+### 3. Runaway token / tool spend (the throughput spiral)

 **Plain English:** the total volume of agent-to-agent calls suddenly spikes far past what your system normally produces.